Axillary Hyperhidrosis Market Summary

 QBREXZA: Journey Medical Corporation

 QBREXZA (glycopyrronium tosylate) is a prescription topical anticholinergic approved for the treatment of primary axillary hyperhidrosis in patients aged 9 and older.
-It is applied once daily using a pre-moistened cloth to clean, dry underarms, where it works by blocking nerve signals that activate sweat glands.
+It is applied once daily using a pre-moistened cloth to clean and dry underarms, where it works by blocking nerve signals that activate sweat glands.
 This targeted mechanism provides a localized, non-invasive alternative to traditional antiperspirants, offering significant relief for individuals whose underarm sweating interferes with daily functioning, social confidence, and emotional well-being.
 While generally well-tolerated, potential side effects include dry mouth, blurred vision, and skin irritation, and it should be avoided in individuals with conditions contraindicated for anticholinergic use.

-Table 1: Comparison of Key Marketed Drugs | ||||
+Comparison of Key Axillary Hyperhidrosis Marketed Drugs | ||||

 |